Changing minds online

 - What is the nature of online belief-forming mechanisms?

 - What is the nature of online decision-making processes?

 - How do online mechanisms influence our autonomy and freedom?

 - What are the epistemic, affective, moral, and political harms caused by online mechanisms?

 This two-day, hybrid symposium—part on-site at the campus of Tilburg University, part online—brings together scholars from a range of disciplines, including Philosophy, Culture Studies, Data Science, Artificial Intelligence, Cultural, Literary and Media Studies, Communication and Information Sciences, and Cognitive Science, to engage in a cross-disciplinary dialogue on these matters.

-This symposium is organized by Inge van de Ven (TSHD, Department of Culture Studies), Sander Verhaegh (TSHD, Department of Philosophy), Giovanni Cassani (TSHD, Department of Cognitive Science and Artificial Intelligence), Frédéric Tomas (TSHD, Department of Communication and Cognition), assisted by Rebecca de Jongh (TSHD, Education Support Team).
-The event is funded by the Tilburg School of Humanities and Digital Sciences (TSHD) , Tilburg University, the Netherlands Institute for Cultural Analysis, and the Netherlands Research School for Literary Studies.
+This symposium is organized by Giovanni Cassani (TSHD, Department of Cognitive Science and Artificial Intelligence), Lucie Chateau (TSHD, Department of Culture Studies), Richard Heersmink (TSHD, Department of Philosophy), Michal Klincewicz (TSHD, Department of Cognitive Science and Artificial Intelligence), and Frédéric Tomas (TSHD, Department of Communication and Cognition).
+The event is funded by the Tilburg School of Humanities and Digital Sciences (TSHD) , Tilburg University, and the Netherlands Institute for Cultural Analysis.